 The paper is organized as follows.

-In Section 2, we apply the gauge theory formulation to four-dimensional Riemannian manifolds.
-We show that the Einstein equations in four dimensions are precisely self-duality equations in Yang-Mills gauge theory and so Einstein manifolds correspond to Yang-Mills instantons in $SO(4) = SU(2)_L \times SU(2)_R$ gauge theory.
+In Sec.
+2, we apply the gauge theory formulation to four-dimensional Riemannian manifolds.
+We show that the Einstein equations in four dimensions are precisely self-duality equations in Yang-Mills gauge theory and so Einstein manifolds correspond to Yang-Mills instantons in $SO(4) = SU(2)_L \times SU(2)_R/\mathbb{Z}_2$ gauge theory.
 Specifically, we will prove a lemma to state that any Einstein manifold with or without a cosmological constant always arises as the sum of $SU(2)_L$ instantons and $SU(2)_R$ anti-instantons.
 This result explains why an Einstein manifold must be stable against small perturbations because two kinds of instantons belong to different gauge groups, instantons in $SU(2)_L$ and anti-instantons in $SU(2)_R$, and so they cannot decay into a vacuum.

-In Section 3, we further illuminate the stability of Einstein manifolds by showing that they carry nontrivial topological invariants.
+In Sec.
+3, we further illuminate the stability of Einstein manifolds by showing that they carry nontrivial topological invariants.

-In Section 4, we will consider a coupling with gauge fields to understand how matter fields affect the structure of a vacuum Einstein manifold.
+In Sec.
+4, we will consider a coupling with gauge fields to understand how matter fields affect the structure of a vacuum Einstein manifold.

-Finally, in Section 5, we discuss how our approach can be applied to get a new solution of Yang-Mills instantons on a Riemannian manifold whenever an Einstein manifold is given \ct{opy}.
-Some generalizations to other dimensions, e.g., to three and five dimensions will be briefly addressed.
+Finally, in Sec.
+5, we discuss how our approach can be applied to get a new solution of Yang-Mills instantons from a given Einstein manifold \ct{opy}.
+An open problem such as the generalization to other dimensions, e.g., to three and five dimensions will be briefly discussed.